lilia-halwbvr/audio-player/README.md

 - 🎵 Play audio files with basic playback controls.
 - 🎨 Stylish design using flexbox and grid for responsiveness.
-- 🌟 Integration of libraries like toastify-js, Typed.js, and lottie-web for enhanced functionality and visual appeal.
+- 🌟 Integration of libraries like Toastify-js, Typed.js, and Lottie-web for enhanced functionality and visual appeal.

 ## Technologies Used